-9.3.3.11.1 The City at its discretion may consider exceptions, in part or in whole, to the frontage provisions where:
+9.3.3.11.1 The City at its discretion may consider exceptions, in part or in whole, to the frontage provisions without amendment to this Plan, where:

-- a. the City has determined that there are extenuating site constraints; and/or - b. where development proposals are able to demonstrate urban design excellence.
+- a. the City has determined that there are extenuating site constraints; and/or - b. development proposals are able to demonstrate urban design excellence.

-9.4 Buildings
+9.4 Residential Buildings